medic/cht-docs/content/en/apps/tutorials/android-wrapper.md

 - Title of the application
 - Logo 512x512, typically a version of the partner logo e.g. square design icons
-- URL is needed in the product flavor
+- URL of the CHT instance is needed in the product flavor

 ## Required Resources

 You should have a functioning [Android SDK](https://developer.android.com/studio/releases/platform-tools) installed.
 You will also need an image asset studio to create the icon resources required.
 The [Android image asset studio](https://developer.android.com/studio/write/image-asset-studio) is easily available.

 Additionally, the following command tools are required:
-- Java 11
+- Java 11+
 - keytool
 - apksigner
 - openssl